toneja/GPM_phenotyping_scripts/README.md

     Mac: Untested/Unsupported

 ## Usage
-1) Place 0hr and 48hr image albums into the "ECHO Images" directory.
+1) Place image albums into the "ECHO Images" directory.
 2) Run batch_process.py to process the image albums.
 The results will be\
     compiled into an Excel workbook named GPMFungicideAssay_Workbook.xlsx\
     found in this directory.
 The results of the analysis will also be\